Locomotion No. 1: 1975 replica

 As the original locomotive is too fragile to return to steam, a working replica was built in 1975 to celebrate the 150th anniversary of the S&DR and was then resident at Beamish Museum.
 After a period on display at the Locomotion museum, it moved to Head of Steam in April 2021, replacing the original.

 Originally only at Darlington on loan from Beamish, ownership of the working replica was transferred to Darlington Borough Council.

+S&DR200 / Railway200 (2025)

-Restoration was undertaken primarily at Locomotive Maintenance Services LTD, Loughborough approximately 18 months in advance with help from Guy Martin, just in time for the S&DR 200 Celebrations in September 2025.
+Restoration was undertaken primarily at Locomotive Maintenance Services, Loughborough approximately 18 months in advance with help from Guy Martin, just in time for the S&DR 200 Celebrations in September 2025.
 Test runs were carried out on heritage railways such as the Great Central Railway, Ruddington, the Weardale Railway in June and at the Locomotion Museum.

-The engine left Locomotion at 12:05, originally meant to be 11:45, on Friday 26 September and undertook a 3 day journey to Stockton.
-The replica ended its first day of the journey at Hopetown Darlington.
-The second day saw it crossing Skerne Bridge multiple times between 12:00 and 13:00, it also stopped on top of the illuminated bridge during the early hours of the 28th before arriving at Darlington station next to LNER Azuma 'Darlington'.
-The locomotive then proceeded to Dinsdale Station ahead of the third day which saw it making it's way to Rochester Road in Stockton-on-Tees.
-Following the conclusion of the celebrations, the locomotive made its way to Ferryhill where it was loaded onto a low loader and taken to Hitachi ahead of their open day on October 4th.
-The lines had to be closed for the runs since the train lacked the necessary equipment to interface with the network’s signalling systems.